fedora-riscv/releng/docs/source/sop_mass_branching.rst

 Similar to fedora-release, fedora-repos package also needs to be updated.

-Changes to master branch of fedora-repos package:
+Changes to rawhide branch of fedora-repos package:

 ::